 To receive a cell/data plan paycheck stipend, the Department HR Administrator may enter an employee cell phone supplement using the Supplemental Pay Webform with the Earnings Code of 'CEL'.
 The supplement may be entered to continue indefinitely, however, the business need for mobile Equipment/Services should be reviewed periodically by each employee's manager, or other financial staff in the business unit.

-Upon approval, the paycheck supplement may be requested by contacting HR Transaction Services at email@example.com.
-A template that should be used is available at Stanford's Gateway to Financial Activities.
+A template request form that should be used is available at Stanford's Gateway to Financial Activities.
 Employees may be approved to receive a supplement of up to $25 monthly.

 c.
 Internet Services